 4. _____ Gross land area (and other areas if specified by the client).

-5. _____ Vertical relief with the source of information (e.g. ground survey or aerial map), contour interval, datum, and originating benchmark identified.
+5. _____ Vertical relief with the source of information (e.g., ground survey, aerial map), contour interval, datum, and originating benchmark identified.

-6. _____ (a) Current zoning classification, as provided by the insurer.
+6. _____ (a) If set forth in a zoning report or letter provided to the surveyor by the client, list the current zoning classification, setback requirements, the height and floor space area restrictions, and parking requirements.
+Identify the date and source of the report or letter.

-_____ (b) Current zoning classification and building setback requirements, height and floor space area restrictions as set forth in that classification, as provided by the insurer.
-If none, so state.
+_____ (b) If the zoning setback requirements are set forth in a zoning report or letter provided to the surveyor by the client, and if those requirements do not require an interpretation by the surveyor, graphically depict the building setback requirements.
+Identify the date and source of the report or letter.

 7. _____ (a) Exterior dimensions of all buildings at ground level.